kavin-zhu/inertia/README.md

 Why use a distributed app?
 There are three advantages:

-Privacy.
-People should not have to constantly send their location and destination to a third party.
-With Inertia, they can stay anonymous on the Ethereum network instead.
+1. Privacy.
+People should not have to constantly send their location and destination to a third party.With Inertia, they can stay anonymous on the Ethereum network instead.
-Security.
+2. Security.
 If something goes wrong, a car accident could occur - which is why it is important to use the blockchain, which is much harder to corrupt.
-Lower costs!
+3. Lower costs!
 Inertia does not require a server or additional infrastructure to implement.
 The clients do the heavy lifting, which also makes it scalable.